Step 3: pytest-native tests #

 Goal: Adopt Litmus's per-test fixtures so measurements get recorded with full traceability.

 In step 2, your tests called driver methods and used assert for pass/fail.
-Litmus's logger and verify fixtures slot in alongside that, recording each measurement to the run record (the row Litmus writes per test in parquet — see three stores) without changing how your test reads.
+Litmus's measure and verify fixtures slot in alongside that, recording each measurement to the run record (see data stores) without changing how your test reads.

 You don't need any new YAML for this step.
 Keep the conftest.py from step 2 — the psu / dmm fixtures still work.